NASP School Psychologist of the Year: Hints for Nominators and Candidates

 - Also remember to include articles you have written for school or district newsletters, your local newspaper, your state association newsletter, etc., when listing references for publications.

-- Please use a one-inch left margin on all materials, so there is room to hole punch them for committee member notebooks.
+- Please use a 1-inch left margin on all materials, so there is room to hole punch them for committee member notebooks.

 - Incomplete files will not be reviewed.
 A file will be considered incomplete if one of the documents is missing, if the person is not a NASP member or does not meet the "who is eligible" guidelines.
 The nominee and nominator will be contacted if there are missing documents.

-* Please do not send additional documents, books, etc. The requested documents are photocopied and sent to 6 people for review.
-Any extra documents stay with the Awards chairperson.
+- Please do not send additional documents, books, etc. Any extra documents stay with the Awards chairperson and will not be shared with reviewers.